How Much Does a Bathroom Renovation Cost in the UK?

 Your basic ceramic sink measuring 550mm x 400mm comes in at from £50, while a mid-range wall-hung basin or semi-pedestal sink will cost up to £150.

-For a high-spec sink – one which sits on top of a vanity unit and made from glass, stone or even metal – you can expect to pay anything from £300 upwards (this includes the cost of the vanity on which it sits).
+For a high-spec sink – one which sits on top of a vanity unit and is made from glass, stone or even metal – you can expect to pay anything from £300 upwards (this includes the cost of the vanity on which it sits).

-Bathroom Taps
+Bathroom taps

 It’s possible to buy a pair of basic pillar taps (ie individual hot and cold taps) for as little as £30 per pair.
 A mixer tap comes in at around £45, while a monobloc mixer tap (with both the cold and hot water taps accessed via one level) can cost from £50 to more than £100.